 A Few Secret Spots

-The surface of the Sleeping Bear Dunes is certainly special—but those under-the-radar, backwoods corners of the Sleeping Bear Dunes are unique and unforgettable.
+The surface of the Sleeping Bear Dunes is certainly special—but those under-the-radar, backwoods corners are unforgettable.
 Here’s a sampler of off-the-beaten-track spots.

 - Inspiration Point: A scenic overlook of Glen Lake—private, quiet and peaceful.
 Take MacFarlane Road south of the Glen Lake to Inspiration Point Road, a dirt turnaround that leads to the overlook.